Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Simple Markup shows the revisions of one selected author in the Review pane; All Markup shows the revisions of all authors with inline markups.
 - [ ] Simple Markup shows the final version with inline markups; All Markup shows the final version without inline markups.

 #### Q60.
 You want to set a wider inside margin to accommodate binding a document where pages are printed on both sides.
-Which option should you choose in the Page Setup diealog box?
+Which option should you choose in the Page Setup dialog box?

 - [x] Book Fold.
 - [ ] Mirror Margins